Welcome to the School of Engineering 'Women in Engineering' pages!

 - Better gender representation in brochures, leaflets and at open days

-The School's Athena SWAN submission was developed by our Athena SWAN Self Assessment Team:
+The School's latest Athena SWAN submission was developed by our Athena SWAN Self Assessment Team:

 Secretary: Amy Hamson, Administrative Officer (HR)